An individual who sustains an occupational injury or illness is to immediately report the injury or illness to their supervisor.

-- The Departmental Payroll Administrator is responsible for placing the employee on Workers' Compensation Leave of Absence.
-This action should take place soon as the employee has been has been out of the workplace for seven (7) calendar days AND has been approved for Workers' Compensation benefits.
+- The Departmental Payroll Administrator is responsible for placing the employee on Workers’ Compensation Leave of Absence.
+This action should take place as soon as the employee has been out of the workplace for seven (7) calendar days AND has been approved for Workers’ Compensation benefits.

 While an employee is on Workers’ Compensation leave, there is no accrual of sick leave or Paid Time Off.

-During the initial thirty days an employee is on Workers’ Compensation leave:
+During the initial 30 days an employee is on Workers’ Compensation leave:

 - The employee’s benefits are continued.
 Deductions that would normally be taken from the employee’s paycheck instead accumulate in a suspense account.

-- The employee must contact the Human Resource Benefits Department within this thirty-day period to make arrangements for continuation of benefits, and to pay the employee’s share of the cost.
+- The employee must contact the Human Resource Benefits Department within this 30-day period to arrange for continuation of benefits and to pay the employee’s share of the cost.

-After the first thirty days and up to the end of the first twelve months from the date the employee initially began his/her Workers’ Compensation leave:
+After the first 30 days and up to the end of the first 12 months from the date the employee initially began their Workers’ Compensation leave:

-- The employee’s benefits are continued, providing the employee has contacted the Benefits Department during the initial thirty-day period to arrange for continuation of benefits.
+- The employee’s benefits are continued, providing the employee has contacted the Benefits Department during the initial 30-day period to arrange for continuation of benefits.